 By default we backup all known data file types with the exception of known temporary or cache files.
 You can see which files are being backed up by choosing the Backup View tab in the Connected Backup agent and then select Explore to pick files.
 System and software files are not backed up.

 We have a 20GB “guideline” from Autonomy (formerly Iron Mountain).
 Most customers use an average of 4GBs of unique data.
 Thanks to their “Send-once” technology, only files that are unique to your computer are counted in this limit.
 Customers who have large amounts of data, much higher than 50GB, that changes often, may want to pursue other backup strategies.
-Contact the ITS Enterprise Storage Management group for assistance.
+Contact the ITS Service Desk

 Yes, all data is compressed and encrypted by the Connected Backup software, then transmitted to their server where it is securely stored.